luci/luci-go/tokenserver/testing/README.md

 # The token server <-> client semi-manual integration test

+**TODO: this test is broken since GAEv1 => GAEv2 migration: there's no local devserver and no local Datastore anymore.**

 This test sets up and configures local instance of the token server and tests that clients are able to use it.